YaronWittenstein/Yaronwittenstein/content/post/2019-summary/index.md

 ### **Working on my English**
 This year I've worked hard on my English vocabulary, hoping that having a richer dictionary will give me a boost while working.
 <br/>In the last 6 months or so, I've practiced on a daily basis my English using the [Supermemo][supermemo] app (see also: [Spaced Repetition][spaced-repetition]).
-<br/>At first glance, it might not seem that important, but I think that being articulate is a key requirement that anyone should aim to possess.
+<br/>I believe that being articulate is a key requirement that anyone should aim to possess.

 First of all, a considerable amount of development-time is about communicating what we did/doing/will be doing.
 We write emails, Slack with other people, write comments on PRs and of course we **document our code**.